maximilien/musings/blogs/ai/2/draft.md

 Without it, even the most sophisticated model is trapped behind its training cutoff, unable to answer questions about your company's policies, last quarter's sales, or that document you uploaded five minutes ago.
 The agent might be brilliant at reasoning, but brilliance without knowledge is just eloquent guessing.

 Two complementary solutions have emerged.
 The Model Context Protocol (MCP), which Anthropic introduced in November 2024 and donated to the Linux Foundation's Agentic AI Foundation in December 2025, provides a universal standard for connecting AI systems to external services and tools.
-MCP has seen remarkable adoption—over 97 million monthly SDK downloads across Python and TypeScript, with over 10,000 active servers and first-class client support across ChatGPT, Claude, Cursor, Gemini, Microsoft Copilot, and Visual Studio Code.
-The Agentic AI Foundation was co-founded by Anthropic, Block, and OpenAI, with support from Google, Microsoft, AWS, Cloudflare, and Bloomberg.
+MCP has seen remarkable adoption—over 97 million monthly SDK downloads across Python and TypeScript, 10,000+ active servers, and first-class client support across ChatGPT, Claude, Cursor, Gemini, Microsoft Copilot, and Visual Studio Code.

 But MCP solves the *services* context problem.
 What about *knowledge*?
-What about the unstructured documents, the institutional memory, the tacit enterprise knowledge, the domain expertise that lives in PDFs and wikis and Slack threads?
+What about the unstructured documents, the institutional memory, the domain expertise that lives in PDFs and wikis and Slack threads?

 This is where vector databases enter the picture.
 And this is where things get interesting—because vector databases are powerful, but they're not always the right answer.